Question

 Teamwork

-Perfect for roles involving collaboration across departments or teams.
+Best for roles requiring collaboration and organization across multiple stakeholders.
 Shows ability to bring people and resources together effectively.

 Facilitated